ArshadSherif/V_task_frontend/README.md

-# Voosh RAG Chatbot Frontend
+# RAG Chatbot Frontend

 A modern React-based frontend for a Retrieval-Augmented Generation (RAG) chatbot system.
-This project connects to a Node.js/Express backend with RAG pipeline, session management, and streaming chat features.
+This project connects to a Fastapi backend with RAG pipeline, history management, and streaming chat features.

 ## Features

 - **Chat UI**: React + TailwindCSS (or SCSS), with streaming bot responses, session reset, and chat history.
-- **Sidebar**: Responsive sidebar for navigation or session management.
+- **Sidebar**: Sidebar for history management.
-- **Session Management**: Fetch, display, and reset chat sessions.
 - **API Integration**: Connects to a backend REST API for chat, session history, and reset.
 - **Performance**: Designed for fast, interactive chat with in-memory caching (Redis on backend).